Toyota Camry Hybrid review

 It’s comfortable, too, feeling smooth and relaxed without descending into the overly floaty or wallowy sensation that some softly sprung cars can suffer from.

-On the face of it, a starting price of £29,995 looks a little steep, but a combination of reasonable running costs and a Benefit-in-Kind company-car tax rating of 23% make the Camry’s pricing look pretty compelling next to non-hybrid versions like the Skoda Superb and Volkswagen Passat.
+On the face of it, a starting price of £29,995 looks a little steep, but a combination of reasonable running costs and a low Benefit-in-Kind company-car tax rating make the Camry’s pricing look pretty compelling next to non-hybrid versions of the Skoda Superb and Volkswagen Passat.

-The seats do fold down, but those wishing to routinely carry larger items should probably look elsewhere – the Toyota Corolla Touring Sports and Rav4 are both excellent, utilitarian full-hybrid family cars that’ll suit better if you regularly lug bikes or other big paraphernalia around.
+The seats do fold down, but those wishing to routinely carry larger items should probably look elsewhere – the Toyota Corolla Touring Sports and RAV4 are both excellent, utilitarian full-hybrid family cars that’ll suit better if you regularly lug bikes or other big paraphernalia around.

-Design cars have 17-inch alloy wheels, and get LED lights, dual-zone climate control, heated front seats and keyless entry as standard.
-A sat nav and a reversing camera are included, too.
+Design cars have 17-inch alloy wheels and get LED lights, dual-zone climate control, heated front seats and keyless entry as standard.
+Sat nav and a reversing camera are included, too.

-While the technology is commendable, the touchscreen infotainment isn’t: Toyota’s system is one of the worst out there, combining poor graphics with a confusing user interface that’s very hard to get the hang of.
+While such technology is commendable, the touchscreen infotainment isn’t: Toyota’s system is one of the worst out there, combining poor graphics with a confusing user interface that’s very hard to get the hang of.